a-karma/Bogor_Workshop/DAY_4/Session1.md

 Lets look at how we convert our vcf file into a psmcfa file.

-As we have a multisample VCF, we need to first extract a single diploid sample from this VCF.
+######LAURENT COMMENT: CHANGE THIS TO A SINGLE SAMPLE VCF####### As we have a multisample VCF, we need to first extract a single diploid sample from this VCF.
 In this example, we will work with sample RD44 and RD71.
 The command for sample RD44 has been given; the command for sample RD71 is left for participants for their exercise.
 ```sh
 bcftools view -s RD44 babirusa_workshop_set.vcf.gz > RD44.vcf
 bgzip RD44.vcf